 To reduce global greenhouse gas emissions we need to shift towards a low-carbon energy system.
 Large reductions in the cost of renewable technologies such as solar and wind have made them cost-competitive with fossil fuels.
-But to balance these intermittent sources, and electrify our transport systems we also need low-cost energy storage.
+But to balance these intermittent sources and electrify our transport systems, we also need low-cost energy storage.
 Lithium-ion batteries are the most commonly used.

-In this article I show that lithium-ion battery cells have also seen an impressive price reduction.
+Lithium-ion battery cells have also seen an impressive price reduction.
 Since 1991, prices have fallen by around 97%.
 Prices fall by an average of 19% for every doubling of capacity.
 Even more promising is that this rate of reduction does not yet appear to be slowing down.

-To reduce emissions the world needs to rapidly transition towards a low-carbon energy system.
+To reduce emissions, the world needs to rapidly transition towards a low-carbon energy system.
 Around three-quarters of global greenhouse gas emissions come from energy and industry.

 One of the barriers to this energy transition has been the relative cost of different energy sources.
 Fossil fuels were cheaper than renewables and therefore became the dominating sources of energy.

 Thankfully this is changing quickly.
 As my colleague Max Roser showed in this article, the cost of renewable technologies has plummeted.
 They’re now cost-competitive or cheaper than new fossil fuels.
 In 2009, it was more than three times as expensive as coal.
-Now the script has flipped and a new solar plant is almost three times cheaper than a new coal one.
+Now the script has flipped, and a new solar plant is almost three times cheaper than a new coal one.
 The price of electricity from solar declined by 89% between 2009 and 2019.

 But the cost of electricity technologies themselves is only part of what matters for this transition.
 One of the challenges that renewables face is that they produce energy intermittently.
-The sun doesn’t always shine and the wind doesn’t always blow and so we don’t get a steady flow of generation throughout the day.1 An obvious solution is to store excess energy then release it later.
+The sun doesn’t always shine, and the wind doesn’t always blow, so we don’t get a steady flow of generation throughout the day.1 An obvious solution is to store excess energy and then release it later.
 But to do so, we need lots of energy storage and this adds large costs to our energy system.2

 The promising news is that these technologies have seen similarly impressive price declines as solar panels have.